ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 and DecodeJumpAbsoluteTarget() in Cpu0Disassembler.cpp and tell the LLVM table driven system by write **"let DecoderMethod = ..."** in the corresponding instruction definitions or ISD node of Cpu0InstrInfo.td.
-LLVM will call these DecodeMethod when user use Disassembler job in tools, like ``llvm-objdump -d``.
+LLVM will call these DecodeMethod when user use Disassembler job in tools, such
+as ``llvm-objdump -d``.
-You can check the comments above these DecodeMethod functions to see how it work.
+You can check the comments above these DecodeMethod functions to see how it works.
 For the CMP instruction, according the definiton of CmpInstr<...> in Cpu0InstrInfo.td, the assembler will print as $sw, $ra, $rb. ($sw is a fixed name operand and won't exists in instruction), and encode as "10230000"